 American hornbeam (Carpinus caroliniana) and eastern hop hornbeam (Ostrya virginiana) are common North American understory trees that are well suited to the backyard landscape.
 Both are small deciduous trees that stay under 30 feet tall.

 Canadian (or Eastern) hemlock (Tsuga canadensis) is an evergreen shade tree that makes a good privacy screen.
 In nature, the Canadian hemlock can grow tall enough to be part of the canopy, but cultivated specimens normally stay smaller.

-Another evergreen tree, the weeping willow, is a shade tolerant tree that can be grown as an understory tree.
+A deciduous tree, the weeping willow, is a shade tolerant tree that can be grown as an understory tree.

 For a shade tolerant palm tree, consider the windmill palm (Trachycarpus fortunei).
 Windmill palms are hardy in zones 8-11, and usually get around 10-15 feet tall but can get up to 25 feet.
 They are tolerant of light shade.